CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/07-protocols/03-scep/01-overview.md

 The SCEP protocol implementation supports the Microsoft Intune request validation.
 For more information, see [Intune Integration Guide](../../integration-guides/intune/overview).

+### Certificate revocation

+The certificates that are published by Intune to be revoked are checked on each Intune enabled `SCEP Profile` every hour.
+Revocation request is submitted to associated `RA Profile` to revoke certificate and result is published back to Intune.

 ## Platform SCEP server management

 In order to start with the SCEP protocol, the platform must be configured and act as the SCEP server.